ola-kb/Postman-Trello-API/README.md

 # Postman-Trello-API-
 This is a project testing API.
 Trello program was a subject of tests.
-For creating ang execution tests I used POSTMAN.
+For creating and execution tests I used POSTMAN.